Medicine - Degree Programs

-MD: The medical degree is a four year degree which prepares students to complete the medical licensing exam (USMLE) and become physicians.
+MD: The medical degree is a four-year degree that prepares students to complete the medical licensing exam (USMLE) and become physicians.
 Upon completing medical school, most doctors will participate in a residency program where they can specialize in certain medical areas.

-on the whole person as part of the patient care approach.
+on the whole person as part of the patient-care approach.
 Nearly one in five medical

 students in the United States attends an osteopathic medical school.